 Setting Description

-Round to zero Rounding to zero

-Round to minus infinity Rounding to minus infinity

-Round to infinity Rounding to infinity

-Convergent rounding Convergent rounding

 Truncation to minus infinity Truncation to minus infinity

 Truncation to zero Truncation to zero

 • Overflow:

 If the Output data type is set to fixed, the Overflow parameter specifies the overflow mode applied during conversion.

 This parameter is available only if fixed is selected as the setting for parameter Output data type.